Coconut Creamed Corn

 jump toRECIPE

 This summer side created by sautéing kernels of corn with shallots and serrano pepper and simmered in coconut milk and a Jamaican-inspired spice blend.
 The corn is topped with homemade pickled shallots, sliced green onions and toasted coconut.
 Most creamed corn recipes are made using heavy cream – instead I use coconut milk to add a unique flavor to a naturally dairy-free recipe.
-Pair this recipe with jerk chicken and plantains for a summer dinner party.
+Pair this recipe with roast jerk chicken with mango avocado salsa and plantains for a summer dinner party.

 How to make creamed corn